 Helminths are larger parasites, often known as 'worms.'
 When these helminths or their eggs enter the body, residing in the organs, they feed off your body's nutrients.
 Common helminths include tapeworms and roundworms.
 Once they develop fully, they become visible to the naked eye.
 Since their physiology is similar to humans, sometimes it becomes difficult to treat the diseases that surface due to an infection as the drugs that would kill helminths are toxic to human cells.

 Infection vs. Disease

 Infection occurs after the agents enter and cause harm to the body's cells.
-A disease occurs when the cells are damaged due to the result of infection and the body begins to emit signs of illness.
-The immune system uses its white blood cells, antibodies, and other mechanisms to fight off the infection before it turns into a disease.
-Usually, symptoms of a bigger illness are a result of this process.
+A disease occurs when the cells are damaged due to infection, and the body begins to emit signs of illness.
+The immune system uses its white blood cells, antibodies, and other mechanisms to fight off the infection before it becomes a disease.
+Usually, symptoms of a more significant illness are a result of this process.

 3. Avoid close contact with people who are sick

-- Although visiting a sick friend or relative might feel kind, in light of the pandemic, it is important to keep physical intimacy with sick people at bay.
-It may not be that the person might infect you but chances are that agents on your cloth or inside your body might enter the patient's system and derail the process of
+Although visiting a sick friend or relative might feel kind, it is vital to keep physical intimacy with sick people at bay in light of the pandemic.
+It may not be that the person might infect you, but the chances are that agents on your cloth or inside your body might enter the patient's system and derail the process of treatment.

 4. Clean surfaces that are touched often

 - Sanitization is critical.
 Whether UVC products or alcohol-based sanitizers, the main idea is to minimize the risk of touching an infected area, especially in public places.